 Hi!
 I'm Kaitlyn (Kait) Shin (she/her/hers).

-Currently, I'm a 6th year PhD candidate and NSF Graduate Research Fellow at MIT Astrophysics.
+Currently, I'm a final year PhD candidate and NSF Graduate Research Fellow at MIT Astrophysics.
 I work with Prof. Kiyoshi Masui and the CHIME/FRB Collaboration to learn all about Fast Radio Bursts (FRBs).

 Research

-🪠 I contributed significantly to the CHIME/FRB Catalog 1 efforts, and am actively working on internal infrastructure to ensure robust populations-level analyses for future catalog efforts and for CHIME/FRB Outriggers.
-(My current technical focus is on pipelining the baseband pipeline for large-scale processing, but also check out the injections system and its data release!)
+🪠 I contributed significantly to the CHIME/FRB intensity Catalog 1 efforts, and am actively working on internal infrastructure to ensure robust populations-level analyses for future catalog efforts and for CHIME/FRB Outriggers.
+I maintain and lead all baseband localization pipeline efforts within CHIME/FRB, and led the technical processing for our first baseband catalog, "BaseCat1" (and am actively working towards BaseCat2!).
+I am also co-leading the injections effort for the CHIME/FRB Catalog 2 (check out the Catalog 1 injections data release!).

 🔭 I also use the Magellan telescope (and others!) to characterize host galaxy candidates of FRBs.